szepeviktor/translate-wordpress/readme.txt

 See changelog for upgrade changes.

 == Changelog ==

+= 1.13.1 (01/06/2018) =
+* Bugfix: Error on the encoding of ignored nodes

+= 1.13 (31/05/2018) =
+* Bugfix : Improve filter words_translate to prevent matching part of words
+* BugFix : Bug in parser when ignored node had an attribute
+* BugFix : character limit on chinese paragraphs
+* Add : Update message for version 2.0

 = 1.12.2 (04/05/2018) =
 * Bugfix : Limitation on the number of characters translated at the same time